 Brokers are licensed to sell multiple products, allowing you to get a package deal — home, auto, and life insurance all at once, for example.
 A broker is also better equipped to help consumers who need something more customized than a standard policy.

-Unlike an agent on the other end of the phone working directly for an insurance provider in a call centre, a broker will go to bat for you when it comes time to make a claim.
-They are more motivated to get money for policyholders because they work for you, not the insurance company.
+Unlike an agent on the other end of the phone working directly for an insurance provider in a call centre, a broker will go to bat for you if you need to make a claim.
+They are more motivated to help their policyholders because they work for you, not the insurance company.

 There are some drawbacks to consider before going the broker route, however.
 Although brokers are more likely to fight for you when you make a claim, some may not.
 Also, your broker is an independent business, so they need to generate revenue.
 They receive a commission that is included in your premium because they provide an extra level of service you do not get when buying direct.